To Each According to Their Need

 As patterns become clearer, our response changes.

-What feels like a personal crisis is recognized as a shared condition.
+What feels like a personal crisis is recognised as a shared condition.

 Working Through Contradictions